To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

 \item Patterns A\textsubscript{2}, B\textsubscript{2}, C\textsubscript{2}, and D\textsubscript{2} feature 9, 12, 6, and 9 partially known spots, respectively.
 This intentional variation in the number of partially known spots aims to introduce distinct difficulty levels and cognitive load.

 \item Participants were instructed to handle only one block at a time, aligning with the cobot's gripper capacity to grasp a single block.

 \item The distribution of blocks includes ten of each color on the human's tables, while the robot's tables accommodate eight of each color.
-With eighteen blocks of each color in total, surpassing the required five per pattern, this distribution accounts for potential mistakes.
-The decision to place more blocks on the human's table acknowledges their faster working pace.
+With eighteen blocks of each color in total, exceeding the required five per pattern, this distribution accounts for potential mistakes.
+More blocks were placed on the human's table due to their faster working pace.

-\item Each block is equipped with an ArUco marker, facilitating the robot in locating and picking them up within the room.
+\item Each block is equipped with an ArUco marker, facilitating the robot in locating and grasping blocks.

 \end{itemize}